alt-cs-lab/pedagogical-vscode/docs/publishing.md

 It should create `pedagogical-x.x.x.vsix`, which should be less than 1MB.
 If you want to test this package, right-click the file in vscode and click Install Extension VSIX.

+After you publish the extension, please also upload the VSIX package in a new release on GitHub.

 ## Authenticate in vsce

 If you aren't already logged in to `vsce`, start by generating a personal access token.